JakubJazdonczyk/internshipworkblog/Design-Journal.md

 ![Imgur](http://i.imgur.com/34FVBBv.jpg)

 ####THE DEVEOPMENT OF WRITING AND THE BOOK OF KELLS
 The development of writing forms originated from just being a pictorial, The Egyptians where the starting point, as they used pictorials to communicate, for example; the simple drawing of an eye associates to the letter ’O’ and over the years it has simplified down.
 Most letters in our alphabet today originated this way.
 Writing was first scribed onto stone tablets, but as writing developed, people started to use papyrus, as it was more durable and not as laborious.

 The Book of Kells named after Kells Abbey in County Meath, Ireland.
 It is an elaborately illustrated manuscript that was created by the Celtic Monks approximately AD 800.
 The books production was a meticulous and slow process to duplicate as it was all done by hand.

 ![Imgur](http://i.imgur.com/VySN76z.jpg)

+####What I found this week:

 ####GITHUB
 GitHub is a Git repository web-based hosting service; it basically is a social network for programmers.
 GitHub was initiated by Linus Trovolds, the creator of Linux.
 On Github Your work can be public for the world to see, and you can also collaborate with people and their uploads!
 The great thing about GitHub is that; it manages and stores a record of all the modifications that you have made, which is handy if something is accidently removed or changed, as you can just go back to what you had worked on beforehand.
 Getting GitHub up and running was quite confusing and intimidating at the start, then Tim helped explain all the ins and outs of the onine repository and it’s vocabulary, such as ‘repo’, ’forking’, ’pull’ and ‘push’.
 We created new accounts after learning some of the basics, and forked Tim’s ‘Hello World’ page from his account so we could modify it to create our own versions of the page.